human profile

 As the serpent of human intellect-- that carnal mind of which the apostle Paul wrote-- coiled itself among our spiritual meditations upon Elohim, the mind's focus shifted from the Tree of Life to the tree of the knowledge of good and evil; and, so, we began to fall: a misstep during ascent made our feet stumble onto Ebal, the lesser mountain.
 Although both the Tree of Life and the Tree of Knowledge are both situated in the midst of the garden, Eve speaks of them as though they are a single tree.
 And so they are: the difference between them is in the orientation of our minds.

 When our understandings of the Living Reality of Elohim are clouded by perspectives of temporality, we partake of the tree of the knowledge of good and evil.
 This idolatry of one's own receptivity was the error not only of Eve, but also of the first inhabitants of the land of Canaan; and it can become a snare unto the children of Y'Shar-la, also.
-For as we eat of the lesser tree, our faculties become vulnerable to strange elohim-- to idols formed by our misunderstandings and self-deceptions concerning the Life Tree.
+For as we eat of the lesser tree, our faculties become vulnerable to strange Elohim-- to idols formed by our misunderstandings and self-deceptions concerning the Life Tree.
 The lesser tree bears pleasant fruit, but it fills us with idolatrous approximations upon the righteousness of la and with assumptions about how metabolism of the fruit of dualism should manifest in our lives.

 Walking in the leaven of those well-intentioned deceptions, we cannot but hear the words of Spirit and Life otherwise than they were intended; and, thinking we nevertheless understand, we prepare to act somewhat contrarily to their intent.
 Perfect truth is turned aside from our perceptions-- is parried, as it were, by the whirling sword of the fallen angel of the carnal mind (may the Cherubim and flaming Sword of Genesis Three overlook the inadequacies of this not-unfamiliar interpretation, which is fruit of the lesser tree).
 Thus deluded, we step forward, only to find ourselves going backwards.